How to Manage Your Healthcare with MyChart

 - Pay bills, sign up for paperless statements and request financial assistance

 - View lab results and health records

-How to sign up for MyChart (also known as eCare)
+How to sign up for MyChart (formerly known as eCare)

-If you are an existing eCare user, you won't need to do anything to switch to MyChart — eCare will automatically update to MyChart for you.
+If you were using eCare, you won't need to do anything to switch to MyChart — eCare automatically updated to MyChart for you.

-MyChart brings all the features you love with eCare, and more.
-The chart below shows all the features you love today, and the helpful new features we are adding soon.
+MyChart offers many features to help you manage your care.
+The chart below shows all the features that existed before March, and the helpful new features we’ve added.

 Billing and Insurance

 |Pay your bills|